 Getting Back On A Productive Path

-Physical activity is an important piece of the male adolescent program at Trails.
-Our highly trained staff will safely lead each group through challenging experiences and activities that include multiple-day wilderness expeditions, wilderness survival skills, building and establishing safe campsites, team oriented sports activities, relational intelligence work with equine and playing games.
-These activities will challenge the student and become a metaphor for the emotional work that needs to be tackled.
-They learn and practice the skills to control their emotional regulation.
+Physical activity is an important piece of the adolescent program at Trails.
+Our highly trained staff will safely lead each group through experiences and activities that include multi-day wilderness expeditions, survival skills training, building and establishing safe campsites, team-oriented sports activities, relational intelligence work with horses and group games.
+These activities will challenge your child and become a metaphor for the work that needs to be done as they learn to control their emotions.

 While in Trails’ adolescent program, your son will be placed in a group of other boys his age facing similar challenges.
 Students dealing with anger, anxiety, and depression that lead to impulsivity, defiance, and substance abuse will work with a therapist who specializes in those issues.

 Similarly, boys struggling with anxiety, depression, self-esteem issues and expressing it through poor or few peer relationships, isolation, school refusal, and technology overuse, will work together in a group with a therapist who specializes in those issues.
 Our team works directly with parents to determine which group is the best fit for each student.